uhhJoyz/resspec/README.md

 # Welcome

-This is **resspec** (pronounced "ree-speck"), which is a resume tailoring application built on Typst using OCaml.
-For those who are unaware, Typst is a modern type-setting language similar to LaTeX with scripting capabilities similar to Python. **resspec**'s implementation is based on a reduction ot the knapsack problem and uses an $O(n \cdot W)$ implementation of the knapsack problem where
-$n$ is the number of resume entries you have and $W$ is the amount of vertical space in your Typst document.
+This is **resspec** (pronounced "ree-speck"), which is a single-page resume tailoring application built on Typst using OCaml.
+For those who are unaware, Typst is a modern type-setting language similar to LaTeX with scripting capabilities similar to Python. **resspec**'s implementation is based on a reduction ot the knapsack problem and uses an $O(n \cdot W)$ implementation of the knapsack problem where $n$ is the number of resume entries you have and $W$ is the amount of vertical space in your Typst document.

 In the event that one of your sections on your shortened resume ends up being empty, we recommend modifying your tag assignments to better suit your desired